What are my options?

 HMRC / occurrence of death within two years of drawing pension benefits: possible additional tax charges

-We are aware that HMRC currently maintains a policy of investigating any pension transfers/withdrawals that occur within two years prior to death.
+We are aware that HMRC currently maintains a policy of investigating any pension transfers/withdrawals that occur within 2 years prior to death.
 HMRC will seek to ensure that the implemented transaction was not arranged to avoid any tax on the pension benefits affected.
 If, in their view, the transaction was to avoid tax, they may seek to apply an inheritance tax charge to the benefits drawn at a level of a further 40%.

 You should be aware of this current position before proceeding.

 You can see from the above that planning to draw the benefits from your retirement plans can be a complicated subject.
 Therefore, this text should not be treated as individual advice.
 Individual advice is only available based on your personal circumstances.
-A useful summary /pdf of this document is attached here.
+A useful summary / pdf of this document is attached here.

 Chapters Financial Limited is not responsible for the content of external webpages.